 Citrus Memorial Hospital today announced the completion of its first Transcatheter Aortic Valve Replacement (TAVR) in its Heart and Vascular Center.

 The minimally invasive procedure - an alternative to open heart surgery - was performed by a team consisting of Cardiovascular Surgeon Dr. Peter Yung Kim, Interventional Cardiologists Drs.
 Srivanas Attanti, Hari Kannam and Rama Krishna along with three other physicians, six registered nurses, and four cardiovascular techs.
-The procedure was completed in under two hours and took place in a recently remodeled hybrid operating room and catheterization suite - one of the Stanley J. Williams, MD Cardiac Catherization Labs.
+The procedure was completed in under two hours and took place in a recently remodeled hybrid operating room and catheterization suite - one of the Stanley J. Williams, MD Cardiac Catheterization Labs.

 "We are committed to investing in the health and quality of life of our community," said Citrus Memorial Hospital CEO Ralph Aleman.
 "The addition of structural heart services like TAVR to our existing cardiac program will allow residents of Citrus and Hernando Counties to seek alternative treatment for aortic stenosis without traveling far from home."